Web3-Pi/docs/docs/use-cases/solo-staking.md

 nano /home/ethereum/clients/nimbus/nimbus.sh
 ```

-Find the place where the command is executed (towards the end of the file).
+Find the place where the `nimbus_beacon_node` command is executed (towards the end of the file).
 Look for the line that starts with `nimbus_beacon_node --non-interactive --tcp-port...`

-Add your address as a new argument at the end of the command: ` --suggested-fee-recipient='0xYOUR_ETHEREUM_ADDRESS'`
+Add your fee recipient address as a new argument at the end of that line:
+` --suggested-fee-recipient='0xYOUR_ETHEREUM_ADDRESS'`

 Replace `0xYOUR_ETHEREUM_ADDRESS` with your actual Ethereum address.